GregorieKunz/Rick-and-Morty-is-the-Best-/README.md

 Hi Humans!

 I love Rick and Morty.
-The Story of Rick and Morty is so crasy and cool!
+The Story of Rick and Morty is so crazy and cool!

 And i need netflix pls give me